GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/live-expressions/index.md

 1. Press <kbd>Enter</kbd> to save the expression, or click outside of the **Live Expression** text box.

 The value below the pinned expression is its result.
-The result updates every 250 seconds.
+The result updates every 250 milliseconds.

 ## Add multiple expressions {: #add-multiple }